SQL UNION vs UNION ALL Explained

 UNION

--- Rows appearing in both months are kept only onceBuilding Reference Sets for IN Clauses
+-- Rows appearing in both exports are kept only onceBuilding Reference Sets for IN Clauses

 Sometimes you need a set of values from multiple sources for filtering.
 UNION deduplicates the combined set so you do not get inflated results when using it as a subquery.
 This pattern appears in interview questions where you need to find all customers from multiple criteria.